GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/README.md

 The list has 2 formats:

-* GitHub friendly format is generated to `../README.md`
+* GitHub friendly format is generated to `output/README.md`
-* DevSite friendly format that is generated to `../README_devsite.md`.
+* DevSite friendly format that is generated to `output/README_devsite.md`.

-Generate the GitHub friendly format:
+Generate the GitHub friendly format to output folder:

 ```sh
 dotnet run